 This group works on the second Saturday from September to May.
 They meet at the Visitor Center of the Rincon Mt.
 District (east side).
 Tools and gloves are provided.
 Contact Saguaro National Park-East by email.
 Read about the Fight to Save Saguaros at Saguaro National Park using hand-pulling and herbicides.

 A concentrated project “Save the Watermans” was organized by the Friends of the Ironwood Forest working jointly with the BLM, with FIF attracting volunteer labor and supervision and BLM providing logistic and tool support.
 The project is focusing on eradication efforts in the Waterman Mountains until all stands of buffelgrass are snuffed out!
-A heavily disturbed site now called the Allyson Kumataka Memorial Restoration Site received massive resources to rid the area of buffelgrass.
+A heavily disturbed site now called the Waterman Restoration Site received massive resources to rid the area of buffelgrass.
 Starting in July 2010, AZNPS members working with John Scheuring are restoring the native flora on this site.
 For a full report, click here.
-Contact John Scheuring by email.
+Contact John Scheuring by email to get involved.

 Friends of Ironwood Forest--IFNM